 Inter-provincial and international income disparities have detrimental impacts on B.C. workers from a competitiveness and talent retention perspective.
 With lower wages on offer, B.C. cities will struggle to attract qualified professionals, especially in high-demand fields like technology.

-Vancouver’s tech talent is already being poached by firms south of the border that are able to pay substantially higher salaries.
+Vancouver’s tech talent is already being poached by firms south of the border that can pay substantially higher salaries.
 Younger workers, in particular, show a willingness to relocate for higher incomes and greater affordability.
 British Columbia must pay competitively or risk brain drain.

 - Average Salaries in Nunavut